-As a seminary student I get the opportunity to listen to debates regarding evangelism.
-They include disagreements over methods, regions, and definitions, among other things.
+When I was a seminary student, I had the opportunity to listen to debates regarding evangelism.
+They included disagreements over methods, regions, and definitions, among other things.
 In looking at two particular words in scripture I’ve come to a certain conclusion.

 There are only two choices in evangelism: obey or disobey.

 Some may say the choice also includes: do, not do (milder versions of the real choice), how to do, or anything else.
 However, there are only two choices, and they involve obedience.
 If you evangelize, you are obedient.
 If you do not evangelize, you are disobedient.
 Those who never try to share the gospel are disobeying God.